Reviews Communities Blog FAQ Services Contact

 If school rank is your top driver, you should also preview Scripps Ranch within SDUSD or Poway Unified areas nearby, then decide if the commute tradeoff to Miramar still works.

-You should evaluate each neighborhood side by side using facts that matter to a PCS timeline and VA financing.
+Evaluate each neighborhood side by side using facts that matter to a PCS timeline and VA financing.
 Start by setting a firm budget that keeps your total payment within your comfort zone at current rates around the low 6 percent range, then match it to active inventory patterns.

 Tierrasanta strengths: